trevorwslee/ESP32CamSnapper/README.md

 * Right after gotten the "sync time" from DumbDisplay app, and when need to prompt for "yes/no" confirmation for transferring "offline" snaps, `generalTunnel->reconnectTo` is called to handle the "confirm" request.
 * The "Yes" or "No" response will come back through `generalTunnel` again (the same way as `DD_CONNECT_FOR_GET_DATE_TIME`)

-After the "offline" transfer, an "alert" is popped up indiction the transfer is done.
+After the "offline" transfer, an "alert" is popped up indicating the transfer is done.
 This is done by calling `dumbdispaly.alert`
 ```
 bool updateDD(bool isFirstUpdate) {
   ...